Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 c).
 This form of rendering is great for when we need to render HTML personalized to a user, such as a social media feed,

 d).
-As a developer, we do not need to choose between static and dynamic rendering. nextjs will automatically choose the best rendering strategy for each route based on the features and APIs used.
+As a developer, we do not need to choose between static and dynamic rendering.
+Nextjs will automatically choose the best rendering strategy for each route based on the features and APIs used.

+## Lec 54 - Streaming (4:21)

+# Third and final server rendering strategy i.e, Streaming

+# Streaming is a strategy that allows for progressive UI rendering from the server.
+Work is divided into chunks and streamed to the client as soon as it's ready.
+This enables users to see parts of the page immediately, before the entire content has finished rendering.

+# Streaming significantly improves both the initial page loading performance and the rendering of UI elements that rely on slower data fetches, which would otherwise block the rendering of entire route.

+# Streaming is integrated into Next.js App Router by default.

+# This streaming technique is different from Suspense SSR where we are focusing on Nextjs where streaming is integrated into Nextjs app router by default.

+#